 "You will be escorting me into the wedding."

 "… yes, Mistress."

-A small part of Pao screamed and screamed, but the larger portion of his psyche was wholly besotted with this woman, whose every word was law and whose smallest whim was an edict.
+Ayxin had kept the man's mind intact.
+Within, a small part of Pao would have screamed and screamed, but the larger portion of his psyche was wholly besotted with her, whose every word was law and whose smallest whim was a mandate.
 His friends, likewise, had quickly transformed into her most ardent worshippers.

-Whenever he laid eyes upon her, every cell in his body cried out to worship her presence - to fall before an existence infinitely more significant than his mortal self.
-In watching her absent-mindedly chew through another pork-hock, he felt what the scholar-bureaucrats of old must have felt when gazing upon their Emperor - reverence.
+Whenever he laid eyes upon her, every cell in his body cried out to worship her presence—to fall before an existence infinitely more significant than his mortal self.

 Ayxin examined herself in the hotel room's mirror.